xitop/edzed/docs/simulation.rst

       except Exception as err:
           print(f"simulation error {err}")

-  - A simpler alternative is to use :meth:`circuit.shutdown`.
+  - A simpler alternative is to use :meth:`Circuit.shutdown`.
     It cancels the simulation task and waits until it terminates just like the code above.